 “He hasn’t hit me up yet, but I expect that he will,” Jones told SEC Country.

-Mullen was the first SEC coach to offer Jones a scholarship back in the spring of his sophomore year.
+Mullen was the first SEC coach to offer Jones a scholarship back in the spring of his freshman year.
 He visited MSU twice during the early stages of his recruitment, but committed to the Buckeyes in July of 2016.

 Sources close Jones told SEC Country he was willing to reconsider the Gators last spring, but the previous staff decided to focus on Corral and Fields.
 If Mullen reaches out to Jones, would he be interested?